Newly approved film studio project could bring 1,000 jobs to Whitehaven

 As a Whitehaven native, Farmer has been adamant about building a base in Memphis with a global reach.

 “That concept of being Memphis based with a global reach is already a proven business model.
 I think I just saw a FedEx plane fly by a few minutes ago,” he said.
 “Again, that’s that whole Memphis-based, global reach concept.
 And we can do that same synergy around the film and TV market.
-We’re creating an epicenter for black and brown content creators from around the world to come to Memphis to create content that will go out to the general market around the world.”
+We’re creating an epicenter for Black and brown content creators from around the world to come to Memphis to create content that will go out to the general market around the world.”

+He says Memphis had been missing one thing to be competitive with Atlanta, New York, and Los Angeles.

+“We didn’t have infrastructure,” Farmer said.
+“What BLP Film studios realizes is the realization is filling that void for infrastructure.”

+Farmer says his son, Jason Farmer II, is his motivation behind the studios.

+“At the time, I was like seven or eight years old and in my mind, I’m enjoying Iron Man and Transformers, not thinking years later, my dad was going to build a whole film studio because I said I wanted to be a filmmaker,” the younger Farmer said.

 This project has the potential to create more than 1,000 new jobs and bring millions in new economic growth to the city.
+BLP also hopes to partner with Memphis schools and colleges to create training programs for students.

+“In addition the opportunities and to be able to keep young people who want to be in a creative space here in Memphis, instead of having to go other places to seek opportunities,” said Carolyn Henry, BLP partner and CFO.

+Linn Sitler, the Shelby County Film and TV commissioner, recently told WREG those potential opportunities could be a game changer for bringing Hollywood to Memphis.